nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/GRUNT_INTRO.md

     * The `grunt` directory
     * The `Gruntfile.js` file
     * The `package.json` file
+1. Next, copy the `.eslintrc` file from the source `src` directory to your new `src` directory

 Once those are copied over, `cd` to the `lib` directory of your new project and run the `npm install` command.
+Once that process is complete, you can run `grunt`.